Jacastro619/javascript-quiz/README.md

 ## Usage

-- Startting quiz and timer: Upon initial loading of the page the user will be meet with the quiz page (image 1a.).
-After reading the brief instruction the user may click on the "Start Quiz" button to begin the quiz.
-Once the quiz begins the timer on the top right of screen (second image below) will automatically start.
-During the quiz, if the user selects the incorrect answer to a quesiton, the timer will decrease 5 seconds.
+- Starting Quiz and Timer: Upon the initial loading of the page, the user will be met with the quiz page (Image 1a).
+After reading the brief instructions, the user may click on the "Start Quiz" button to begin the quiz.
+Once the quiz begins, the timer on the top right of the screen (second image below) will automatically start.
+During the quiz, if the user selects the incorrect answer to a question, the timer will decrease by 5 seconds.

 Image 1a.